kgalb01/ArcGIS_Classify/README.md

 * This project was created as a final submission for the course "Python in QGIS and ArcGIS Pro" by Sven Harpering and Philippe Rieffel at Universität Münster.
 * The authors are Jonas Starke and Kieran Galbraith.
 For questions, contact us at: jstarke@uni-muenster.de or k_galb01@uni-muenster.de.

-## To-Do
-* Installation guide: Implement an installation guide into the readme.
-* Finish the "components" part of the readme.
-  * The Input / Output part should maybe be moved to the installation guide.

 ## Installation
 Download the ArcGIS Pro Project file and run it.
 It should open a Jupyter Notebook.
 Carefully read the instructions and follow the Step-by-Step Guide until you saved your own LULC.